nrwl/nx/README.md

 # What is Nx?

-🔎 **Smart, Extensible Build Framework**
+🔎 **Smart, Fast and Extensible Build System**

-Nx is a smart and extensible build framework to help you architect, test, and build at any scale — integrating seamlessly with modern technologies and frameworks while providing a distributed graph-based task execution, computation caching, smart rebuilds of affected projects, powerful code generators, editor support, GitHub apps, and more.
+Nx is a smart, fast and extensible build system.
+It comes with first class monorepo support and powerful integrations.

 ### Best-in-Class Support for Monorepos